ayushp2207/AURA-G-The-Course-Guide/README.md

 Here's the README with relevant emojis added:

-# Course Information Assistant 🎓💬
+# AURA-G : The Course Guide 🎓💬

-Welcome to the **Course Information Assistant**! 🚀 This project allows you to interactively inquire about Ahmedabad University's courses.
+Welcome to the **AURA-G**! 🚀 This project allows you to interactively inquire about Ahmedabad University's courses.
 The system leverages AI and Retrieval-Augmented Generation (RAG) to provide structured, clear, and engaging responses to your questions.

 # Features